The Manser Practice

-A new hospital building which provides state-of-the-art patient facilities and a high quality healing environment features structural glazing from Technal to create a flush façade and flood the wards with natural light.
+The Chesterfield Hospital building provides state-of-the-art facilities and a high-quality healing environment and features structural glazing to create a flush facade and floods the wards with natural light.

-The scheme has a T-shaped plan which reinvents the traditional layout of wards to improve efficiency and patient dignity.
-Each ward has two clusters of patient rooms with windows created from Technal’s MX SSG curtain walling to ensure a high level of natural light and further improve the patient experience.
+The project has a T-shaped plan which reinvents the traditional layout of wards to improve efficiency and patient dignity.
+Each ward has two clusters of patient rooms with windows created using GEODE MX curtain walling to ensure a high level of natural light and further improve the patient experience.

-Each 1.2m by 2.4m glazing unit was created using MX SSG structural glazing with a fixed pane and a concealed top hung vent above.
-The MX curtain walling system was also used for the full height glazing to two stairwells and for the nurse stations on each floor.
+Each glazing unit is 1.2m by 2.4m with a fixed pane and concealed top-hung vent above.
+The GEODE MX Curtain Walling system is also used for the full height glazing to two stairwells and for the nurses stations on each floor.

-The curtain walling was finished in anthracite grey, glazed with low E high performance solar control glass and contrasts with the ceramic granite cladding.
-Technal’s CD pivot doors were also supplied for the entrances and exits.
+The curtain walling solution is finished in anthracite grey, glazed with low E high-performance solar control glass and contrasts with the ceramic granite cladding.
+CD Commercial Doors were also utilised for the entrances and exits to this building.

-Key elements of the design brief for the Chesterfield Hospital building, which contains three 32-bed wards, were patient care and dignity, infection control and a holistic environment.
+Key elements of the design brief for the Chesterfield Hospital Building, which contains 32-bed wards, were patient care and dignity, infection control and a holistic environment.
 The result is a facility more comparable to a hotel than a typical hospital.
-The building is also now being used by an independent research body to test anecdotal evidence that a well-designed hospital environment reduces recovery times and contributes to better outcomes for patients.
+The building was used by an independent research body to test anecdotal evidence that a well-designed hospital environment reduces recovery times and contributes to better outcomes for patients.